 Specific health conditions treatment

-The hot tub is considered as a symbol of luxury.
+The hot tub is considered a symbol of luxury.
 It is purely about indulgence!
 I designed the jets in the hot tub which helps to soothe aching muscles.
 The heat of water also helps to open blood vessels.
 My team pays careful attention while designing to ensure all-out therapeutic advantages of the hot tub.

 Fibromyalgia is a disorder that results in discomforts like pain and stiffness.
 This disease makes it difficult for an individual to move.
 Relief begins with warm water; it has a greater effect on women than men.
 Many doctors try different medications in order to treat this disease.
 Giacomo, Sara, Emanuele, and Antonella summarized that the best place to get relief from fibromyalgia is in a hot tub.
 A single dip in a hot tub is a superb way to melt all tensions and stress.
 Hence there are many advantages of bathing in a hot tub.